danySam/clean_js/README.md

 - We're all living in each other's paranoia
 - For software engineering it's time

-## Testing

-- How does testing help in improving code quality?
-  1. Understand code, adding tests will help you gather context
-  2. Makes it easier to make improvements to the code (more confident)
-  3. Add test, refactor, repeat
-- Someone else will take a deep dive into testing
-- Will add some references at the end

 ## Scouts Rule

 - Leave things better than you found it
 - If there was broken glass pieces on your floor you wouldn't just walk over it
 - You may want to do this but might be afraid to break things
 - Testing will help you be more confident in making these changes

-## Dead code

-- Adds to complexity
-- Doesn't help with anything
-- You can always look up git history
-- Gives wrong info to someone trying to understand the system

 ## Automate